ngaionice/acturnips/README.md

 - `target_price` is self-explanatory
 - `frequency_seconds` is the time interval between scans, in seconds.

 And you're ready to go!
+Run the script, and it will automatically open your browser to the Reddit thread with the target price when such a thread is found.